 Having selected your AMI, you will next choose an instance type.
-We have selected an instance size of r5.2xlarge in order to allow for a variety of deployment options, up to and including Platinum features.
-SoftNAS offers a sizing tool to help users find the right size for their individual workload, which can be found here:
+We recommend starting with and have selected an instance size of r5.2xlarge in order to allow for a variety of deployment options, up to and including Platinum features.
+Buurst offers a sizing tool to help users find the right size for their individual workload, which can be found here:

 Click Next: Configure Instance Details.

 In Configure Instance Details, you will select the desired settings for your SoftNAS instance.

 - Select the number of instances.
 For now, select only 1.
 If creating a highly available deployment, a second instance will be required, however, it will not be a carbon copy, as best practice dictates it should reside in a separate availability zone.

 - Keep the default setting for Purchasing Zone.

 - Select the VPC created during the Project Planning stage.